Version: 1.0

 • notification_endpoint is NOT SUPPORTED.

-• nonce_endpoint is REQUIRED
+• nonce_endpoint is REQUIRED.

 • credential_request_encryption is REQUIRED.